On the day of the MOT test

 The circumstances in which you can claim compensation are set out in procedures below:

 Vehicle testing is not normally affected by adverse weather conditions.
-In exceptional circumstances, where you are unable to go to the test due to adverse weather, you should email the online booking enquiries team at the link below before your scheduled appointment.
+In exceptional circumstances, where you are unable to go to the test due to adverse weather, you should email the booking enquiries team at the link below before your scheduled appointment.
 Your test will then be rescheduled at no additional cost.

 At present, if you fail to go to your appointment, DVA’s policy is that you forfeit the payment (already made) and have to rebook and pay again.